cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

     $ singularity cache clean

-  The previous command will not affect your donwload singularity images in ``$NXF_SINGULARITY_CACHEDIR`` folder.
+  The previous command will not affect your downloaded singularity images in ``$NXF_SINGULARITY_CACHEDIR`` folder.
 If you want to remove them, you have to do it manually.